-- § Most new business "fail" in the economic sense. - § There is lots of support and assistance out there: people with a lot less education than you have started and maintained successful businesses! - § Seek out advice and assistance: formal and informal. - § Think very hard before making long-term expenditure commitments. - § Make good professional contacts and collaborations. - § Will you have employees?
-Review tax and legal implications. - § Learn how to operate in a business-like manner: get paid for what you do, account for all income and expenditures, maintain professional records, follow through on commitments, etc.
+- Most new business "fail" in the economic sense. - There is lots of support and assistance out there: people with a lot less education than you have started and maintained successful businesses! - Seek out advice and assistance: formal and informal. - Think very hard before making long-term expenditure commitments. - Make good professional contacts and collaborations. - Will you have employees?
+Review tax and legal implications. - Will you need a facility or just work out of your home?
+Will clients/customers need to visit your place of work?
+Need to investigate licensing and zoning requirements? - Learn how to operate in a business-like manner: get paid for what you do, account for all income and expenditures, maintain professional records, follow through on commitments, etc.